“Colorectal cancer is the second leading cause of cancer death in the United States for men and women combined.”

 Know and understand your insurance

 Screening colonoscopies are considered preventative services.
-However, be sure to contact your insurance company to verify coverage of colon cancer screenings.
+However, be sure to contact your insurance company to verify coverage.
+Some insurers continue to cover costs of preventative screenings at age 50.
+There are strict guidelines set forth by insurance companies determining what is screening vs. diagnostic.

 Some insurers continue to cover costs of screenings at age 50 while others only cover before age 50.
 There are strict guidelines surrounding what is determined a screening colonoscopy.
 Always check with your insurance regarding your specific benefits.